 Hans Scheib Germany, b.
 1949

-He studied at the Academy of Fine Arts in Dresden, Germany.
-He has received awards such as the Egmont Schaefer Award for Drawing, and the Supporting Award for the Arts, Academy of Arts, Berlin.
+He studied at the Academy of Fine Arts in Dresden.
+He has been honored with the Egmont Schaefer Drawing Prize and the Prize for the Promotion of Art from the Berlin Academy of the Arts.

-Scheib is best known for his wooden and bronze sculptures, though he has also produced remarkable drawings, woodcuts and lithographs, as well as a series of paper cuttings.
-Each of his wooden sculptures and silkscreen prints demonstrates a dynamic suspended moment of figures that embody sensuality with mixtures of fearless and contemplative sensibilities.
+Scheib is known for his wood and bronze sculptures, although he has also produced notable drawings, woodcuts, and lithographs, as well as a series of paper cut-outs.
+His silkscreened wooden sculptures reveal a sensibility that lies between boldness and contemplation.

-His work has been presented in exhibitions at Anna Zorina Gallery, New York; Arte Istanbul, Turkey; National Museum Brasilia, Brazil; Museum Junge Kunst, Frankfurt; Zitadelle Spandau, Berlin; Leonhardi Museum, Dresden; Art Forum, Helsinki; and Museum Ludwig, Köln, Germany, among others.
+His work has been exhibited at galleries and institutions such as Anna Zorina Gallery, New York; the National Museum, Brasília; the Museum of Young Art, Frankfurt; Zitadelle Spandau, Berlin; the Leonhardi Museum, Dresden; Art Forum, Helsinki; and the Ludwig Museum, Cologne.

-His works are included in internationally prestigious public and private collections including the Museum of Modern Art, Berlin; the Albertinum, Dresden; the Grassi Museum, Leipzig; the National Gallery, Berlin; and the National Art Museum of China, Beijing.
+His works are included in prestigious public and private collections, including the Museum of Modern Art, Berlin; the Albertinum, Dresden; the Grassi Museum, Leipzig; the National Gallery, Berlin; and the National Art Museum of China, Beijing.

 -